davidyemo/Azure-Labs/Labs/Lab 1 Manage Microsoft Entra ID Identities.md

 Tools & Concepts Used

-- Microsoft Entra ID
-• User identity lifecycle (Member & Guest)
-• Group and role-based access control (RBAC)
-• Security groups and membership assignment
+Microsoft Entra ID, User identity lifecycle (Member & Guest), Group and role-based access control (RBAC) and Security groups and membership assignment.

 ✅ Outcome Successfully demonstrated user identity management and group control within Microsoft Entra ID.
-This type of configuration is crucial for secure role assignments and access control across Microsoft 365 and Azure services
+This type of configuration is crucial for secure role assignments and access control across Microsoft 365 and Azure services.